SUI-Components/adevinta-spain-components/components/abtesting/optimizelyXExperiment/README.md

   // if 1st variation is chosen: variationName → "A"
   // if 2nd variation is chosen: variationName → "B"
-  // if 3rd variation is chosen: variationName → "Maneko" (overriden)
+  // if 3rd variation is chosen: variationName → "maneko" (overriden)
   // if 4th variation is chosen: variationName → "D"
   // ...
   // if Nth variation is chosen: variationName → Nth letter in alphabet